syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/miscellaneous.md

 ### Specifying the Minimum and Maximum width and height for Resize

-To have a restricted resizable area for the Rich Text Editor, you need to specify the min-width, max-width, min-height, and max-height CSS properties for the control's wrapper element.
+To have a restricted resizable area for the Rich Text Editor, you need to specify the min-width, max-width, min-height and max-height CSS properties for the control's container element.
 By default, the control is capable of resizing upto the current viewport.
-The `e-richtexteditor` CSS class will be available in the component's wrapper and can be used for applying the above mentioned styles.
+The `e-richtexteditor` CSS class will be available in the component's container and can be used for applying the above mentioned styles.

 ```css